Joeccp/SBA/docs/ticket.md

 ## HOWTO: Check ticket information
-Login as a **user**, enter mode `2`(Check ticket), enter the ticket number.
+Login as a **user**, enter mode `2`(Check ticket information), enter the ticket number.

 OR

-Login as an **administrator**, enter mode `7`(Check ticket information), ALL ACTIVE tickets information will be printed.
+Login as an **administrator**, enter mode `7`(Check ticket information), administrator can choose to see all ACTIVE tickets' information or see the information of a specific ticket.
-Admin can also see the number of tickets active and the total number of tickets sold historically.
+Admin can also see the number of active tickets and the total number of tickets sold historically.

 > **Note**
 >